adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 - Do we need something to increase the voltage so the mosfet can be turned on?
 - Add test points
 - Increase trace width for 6A of current
+- separate the 3.3V output from the buck converter for easy debugging

 ## 3/12/2025 : Research on Mosfets, gate driver, and heatsinks using ChatGPT